apache/incubator-baremaps/README.md

   serve
 ```

-In order to run baremaps, you need to setup a postgis database.
+In order to run Baremaps, you need to setup a postgis database.
 The following docker image will allow you to jump start this installation:

 ```bash